PEAKDEFI (PEAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PEAKDEFI Historical Price

-According to the latest data gathered on PEAKDEFI live price page, the current price of PEAKDEFI is 0USD.
-The circulating supply of PEAKDEFI(PEAK) is 1.66B PEAK , giving it a market capitalization of $388.39K.
+According to the latest data gathered on PEAKDEFI live price page, the current price of PEAKDEFI is 0.00023591USD.
+The circulating supply of PEAKDEFI(PEAK) is 1.66B PEAK , giving it a market capitalization of $391.08K.

 The PEAKDEFI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.